samuelco1997/Portfolio/Classifying Election Violence using ML in Python/README.md

 A full report and slide deck on this project, along with a codebook for the data, can be found in the "Report" sub-folder.

-More on the Upsalla Conflict Data Center and DECO data can be found here: https://ucdp.uu.se/downloads/
+More on the Uppsala Conflict Data Program and DECO data can be found here: https://ucdp.uu.se/downloads/